metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_class_v1beta1_manifest.md

 - `discover_variables_extension` (String) DiscoverVariablesExtension references an extension which is called to discover variables.
 - `generate_extension` (String) GenerateExtension references an extension which is called to generate patches.
-- `settings` (Map of String) Settings defines key value pairs to be passed to the extensions.Values defined here take precedence over the values defined in thecorresponding ExtensionConfig.
+- `settings` (Map of String) Settings defines key value pairs to be passed to the extensions.
+Values defined here take precedence over the values defined in the corresponding ExtensionConfig.
 - `validate_extension` (String) ValidateExtension references an extension which is called to validate the topology.